Extracellular signal-regulated kinases

 In molecular biology, extracellular signal-regulated kinases (ERKs) or classical MAP kinases are widely expressed protein kinase intracellular signalling molecules that are involved in functions including the regulation of meiosis, mitosis, and postmitotic functions in differentiated cells.
 Many different stimuli, including growth factors, cytokines, virus infection, ligands for heterotrimeric G protein-coupled receptors, transforming agents, and carcinogens, activate the ERK pathway.

 The term, "extracellular signal-regulated kinases", is sometimes used as a synonym for mitogen-activated protein kinase (MAPK), but has more recently been adopted for a specific subset of the mammalian MAPK family.

-In the MAPK/ERK pathway, Ras activates c-Raf, followed by mitogen-activated protein kinase kinase (abbreviated as MKK, MEK, or MAP2K) and then MAPK1/2 (below).
-Ras is typically activated by growth hormones through receptor tyrosine kinases and GRB2/SOS, but may also receive other signals.
-ERKs are known to activate many transcription factors, such as ELK1, and some downstream protein kinases.
+In the MAPK/ERK pathway, Ras activates c-Raf, which in turn phosphorylates a mitogen-activated protein kinase kinase (abbreviated as MKK, MEK, or MAP2K), which subsequently phosphorylates one or more ERKs, such as MAPK1/2 (below).
+Ras is typically activated by growth hormones through receptor tyrosine kinases and GRB2/SOS, but may also be activated by other signals.
+ERKs can activate many transcription factors, such as ELK1, and other downstream protein kinases.

-Disruption of the ERK pathway is common in cancers, especially Ras, c-Raf, and receptors such as HER2.
+Disruption of the ERK pathway commonly leads to cancers, especially when caused by mutations in Ras, c-Raf, or receptors such as HER2.